 Pressuring Children Into Eating More May Make Them Hate Food

-Adults with food aversions (hating a food) often track their aversion to a time when an adult forced them to eat a food they didn't like.
+Adults with food aversions (hating a food) often say that their aversion started when an adult forced them to eat a food they didn't like.
 Researchers found that 72% of adults who were forced to eat a food when they were children said that they permanently refused to eat that food for the rest of their lives!

 If you don't let your child get up from the table until he tries his green beans, you may inadvertently create a green bean-hater for life!